-The inevitable result of this year long delay - and the impact on our original production and revenue timetable - is that we will now have to raise further funds before we are able to execute our strategic plan; and, as a natural consequence, our auditors have flagged our going concern issue.
-The good news is that we now have all the key elements in place to achieve production.
-Despite higher inflation post Covid, the revenue and cashflow budgets within NTL's original Strategic Plan remain viable, with the Gold price up more than 35% in NZD terms in the same period.
+The inevitable result of this year long delay - and the impact on our original production and revenue timetable - is that we will now have to raise further funds before we are able to execute our strategic plan; and, as a natural consequence, our auditors flagged our going concern issue (resulting in a qualified audit) relating to our forward cash flow for the next 12 months.
+We are grateful for the timely financial support by way of loan facilities provided by our largest Shareholder and two of our Directors, which has enabled this going concern qualification to be removed allowing NTL to continue with its planned last capital raise.